How Psychotherapy Works

 In recent decades a wide variety of psychotherapies in addition to psychoanalysis have been developed.
 Common elements are shared by these “brands” of psychotherapy (Ablon & Jones, 1998; Ablon et al., 2006).
 At the same time, Freud’s psychodynamic therapeutic principles have been refined by decades of further development of clinical theories of therapy.

-A crucial question the PRC research group addresses is whether the elements emphasized by psychodynamic theories demonstrably help patients over and above the benefit of elements common to all therapies.
-The evidence we and others have developed (Waldron et al. 2018; Høglend et al. 2011) support their importance.
+The PRC research group explores which elements emphasized by psychodynamic theories demonstrably help patients over and above the benefit of the non-specific elements common to all therapies.
+The evidence we and others have developed (Waldron et al. 2018; Høglend et al. 2011 and many others) support their importance.

-Three phases have been described as typical of a psychotherapeutic encounter (Howard et al., 1993; Howard et al., 1996):
+Three phases have been described as typical of a psychotherapeutic encounter (Howard et al., 1993;)

 - Improvement of subjective well-being (occurring within a session to a few sessions).

 - Reduction in symptomatology (requiring a few to many weeks).

 - Enhancement of life functioning and character or personality change (requiring a longer time).

 The first phase tends to occur due to the power of nonspecific factors (“common elements”) in the psychotherapeutic situation.
 When a suffering individual seeks psychotherapeutic help, there is usually an immediate benefit which has been described as the restoration of hope or of morale, activated in most people simply from seeking help.